DraconDev/tiles/plan.md

 can we use better icons for files?

-on default files view we can take up
+on default files view we can take up all the space of the container, we can even custo